-In this section we assess the dynamic relationships at business cycle frequencies between the separation and job finding rates s_t and f_t and the unemployment rate as reported by the Bureau of Labor Statistics.
-The dynamic relationships are measured in terms of crosscorrelations at various leads and lags.
+In this section we assess the dynamic relationships at business cycle frequencies between the separation and job finding rates $s_t$ and $f_t$ and labor productivity.
+The dynamic relationships are measured in terms of cross-correlations at various leads and lags.
 We consider both HP filtering and first differencing.
 For the HP filter we use the standard smoothing parameter of 1600.

 Results for the two detrending methods are shown in Figure 1.
-For HP filtered data, changes in unemployment are most highly correlated with changes in the separation rate occurring in previous quarters, i.e., the separation rate leads unemployment.
-The correlation with unemployment lies above 0.50 at lags of zero to four quarters in the HP filtered data, whereas the correlation between unemployment and the future separation rate reaches almost zero after four quarters.
+For HP filtered data, the separation rate and productivity achieve a peak correlation of -0.58 at a lag of zero.
+Moreover, the correlations at other leads and lags are roughly symmetric about zero.
+This means that the separation rate is highly countercyclical and adjusts contemporaneously with the cycle.
 When the first difference filter is used, the magnitudes of the correlations are naturally reduced.
 However, one can clearly see in the upper right panel of the figure that the same dynamic pattern is preserved.